 They’re very active and are excellent foragers, easily able to find much of their food requirements through independent foraging.

-They’re also considered calm and friendly, and are extremely cold-hardy and long-lived, easily capable of living into their twenties.
+They are considered calm and friendly.
+They are extremely cold-hardy and long-lived, easily capable of living into their twenties.

 A cute newly hatched Shetland duck:

 Shetlands do not usually fly, but some are capable of becoming airborne.

 They’re black ducks (although their feathers often appear iridescent metallic green), usually with a white bib, although some individuals lack this bib.
 Some Shetlands gain more white feathers as they age.

 Purebred Shetlands do not have white primaries; any that do likely have some Black Swedish in their lineage.

 Their bill and foot color is sex-linked.
 However, there seems to be some variation among various bloodlines of Shetlands.
 Normally, ducks have black (or brownish black) bills and feet, while drakes have dark olive green bills, sometimes partially yellow, and black feet, sometimes blue/greenish, often with spots of orange.

 Mary Isbister, who, in the 1980s, set out to rescue the indigenous Shetland duck from extinction, also researched the breed and proclaimed that drakes should have predominantly black feet, and too much orange is a fault.

 The Shetland duck needs help.
 If it wasn’t for Mary Ann Isbister, they would be gone.
 But now they need someone else to breed them and help to proliferate them to a degree that a breed club and standard can be officially created.

 Anyone interested in owning and breeding the Shetland duck may want to join the Shetland duck group on Facebook: https: